The Local Projection Residual Bootstrap for AR(1) Models: Setup and Previous Results on Local Projection

 \subsection{Previous Results}

-The asymptotic distribution theory developed in \cite{MO-PM2020} and \cite{xu2022} imply that the distribution $J_n(x,h,P,\rho)$ converges to the standard normal distribution $\Phi(x)$ whenever certain assumptions on the distribution of the shocks $P$ hold.
-Moreover, this convergence is uniform over the values of $\rho \in [-1,1]$ and intermediate horizons, that is
+The asymptotic distribution theory developed in \cite{MO-PM2020} and \cite{xu2022} implies that the distribution $J_n(x,h,P,\rho)$ converges to the standard normal distribution $\Phi(x)$ whenever certain assumptions on the distribution of the shocks $P$ hold.
+Moreover, this convergence is uniform over the values of $\rho \in [-1,1]$ and a wide range of intermediate horizons, that is